Skip to content

 clj-manifold3d

 This library provides a Clojure(Script) wrapper over Emmett Lalish's incredible Manifold 3D geometry library.
 The CLJ implementation is based on JNI bindings to c++ produced via. javacpp: see https://github.aaakk.us.kg/SovereignShop/manifold.
-The CLJS implementation is based on emscripten build of Manifold for wasm.

 It implements most of the library functionality, plus extends it to support polyhedrons and lofts.
 It provides nearly a full superset of OpenSCAD functionality.